Raising a teenager is tough, but your teen is more capable than you think.

 A pet is part of the family, so it makes sense that every member should be pitching in.

-Pick a night a week that your teen can choose what the family is having for dinner, and they can prepare it themselves.
+Pick a night a week when your teen can choose what the family is having for dinner and prepare it themselves.

 One great idea is to have a cooking day together, where you prepare a couple of meals together (something like spaghetti bolognese or tacos is a good place to start) to give them guidance.
-Any leftover meals can be put in the freezer to have at a later date.
+Any leftover meals can be put in the freezer for later.

 Your teen may surprise you with their creativity once they start getting confident in the kitchen.